bitestring/bitestring.github.io/posts/2021-07-10-haskell-datatime-basics.markdown

 ---
 title: Quick guide to basic Date/Time operations in Haskell
-description: Quick guide to basic Date/Time operations in Haskell
+description: Explaining how to consume frequently used date/time functions in Haskell
 ---

 Recently I had to write end to end tests for my personal web project.
 I decided to write tests in Haskell so I don't need to debug runtime errors in tests and I can also utilize popular property testing libraries like [QuickCheck](https://www.cse.chalmers.se/~rjmh/QuickCheck) and [Hedgehog](https://hedgehog.qa) to test certain properties about each page and endpoint.